Updated: 12 April 2023

 The statistics on the dwelling stock is based on the same building type classifications as the buildings statistics.

-The statistics on can not be compared directly with The Population and Housing Census 2001 and the Family and Household Statistics.
-These statistics covers occupied dwellings/households at time of count based on formal address in the National Population Register (DSF), while the statistics on the dwelling stock does not yet distinguish between occupied and vacant dwellings.
+The statistics can not be compared directly with The Population and Housing Census 2001 and the Family and Household Statistics.
+These statistics covers occupied dwellings/households at time of count based on formal address in the National Population Register (Folkeregisteret), while the statistics on the dwelling stock does not yet distinguish between occupied and vacant dwellings.
 Dwellings occupied by people with actual address different from formal address (like unmarried students) is classified as vacant and not included in The Population and Housing Census 2001 and the Family and Household Statistics.

 An EU-regulation is being prepared to the next Population and Housing Census in 2011.